JALK96/electrofit-ip6-paper-2025/ip6-project/README.md

 ## Per-microstate `process/<MICROSTATE>/` layout

+NOTE: If you are on github, you will not find any process directory.
+Since this is a output directory for molecular dynamics simulations, it is to big to be included in the repository.

 Each microstate directory contains subfolders that reflect the pipeline steps and post-processing.
 Example structure for `process/IP_111101/`: